Mazda B series: End of production

 For the North American markets, Mazda spent more than to design and develop the 1986–1993 B-series trucks to meet consumer demands.
 Partway through the 1994 model year, beginning in limited markets in June and expanding to the whole country in September, Mazda introduced a rebadged version of the Ford Ranger.
 This was done to save costs related to the Chicken tax; the truck was produced at Ford's Twin Cities Assembly Plant in Minnesota and at Edison Assembly in New Jersey.
 Because of declining sales and a lack of significant updates to its parent platform, the Ford-built B series was discontinued after the 2009 model year.
 The North American Ranger was discontinued at the end of 2011 with the closure of the Twin Cities plant.

+China

+In China, the fourth generation Mazda B series is produced by the Fuzhou Automobile Works in Fujian province as a single cab called the Forta FZ1022, a space cab called the FZ1022YB, and a crew cab called the Forta FZ1022SA.
+A Mazda Proceed Marvie variant is sold as the Forta FZ5020 and FZ6491.
+Other variants include restyled 2-door SUV versions called the FZ5020X (single cab) and FZ5020XYB (space cab), and more heavy duty pickup variants including lifted variants and dually variants with designations starting with FZ1031.
+The Fuzhou Automobile Works sold vehicles under the Forta, or originally Fuda (name combining Fuzhou and Mazda) brand.